 Are you looking for an advebture by the sea?
 Malindi Beach’s north shore is a famous surfing spot.
 Water skiing, deep sea fishing, snorkelling, scuba diving, Dhow excursions and boating are also widely available.
 Being a developed tourist spot, Malindi Beach offers a myriad of great restaurants as well as retail shops.

 Malindi’s laid-back town is also a place longing to be explored.
 It is steeped in rich heritage with many cultural and historical places to discover such as the beautiful Gede Ruins and Mida Creek.
-So if you think a trip around this charming town sounds alluring enough, check out this Malindi and Gene Ruins itinerary!

 Location: Malindi Bay at the mouth of the Galana River, 120 kilometres northeast of Mombasa.